top of page

 Business Energy Advice Service (BEAS)

-The Business Energy Advice Service (BEAS) is a pilot programme designed to help businesses save money and drive growth by providing free energy assessments and 50% match-funded grants.
+The Business Energy Advice Service (BEAS) is a pilot programme designed to help businesses cut costs and support growth by providing free energy assessments.

 To qualify for the BEAS programme, businesses must meet the following requirements: